 - Its ability to significantly reduce the damaging side effects of chemotherapy drugs, while at the same time increasing their effectiveness

-Specific health benefits shown by western research include:
+Specific deer antler velvet benefits shown by western research include:

-New Zealand research has shown clear evidence that velvet antler can alleviate experimentally induced anaemia.
+New Zealand research has shown clear evidence that velvet antler can alleviate experimentally induced anemia.

 Research on mice suggests that velvet antler supplements inhibited the activity of some enzymes associated with aging while increasing the synthesis of liver and kidney protein by promoting activity of other specific enzymes.